33 Best Tips for Your Baby or Toddler at Disney World

 Or, you can have nap time back in the hotel room.
 This is especially convenient if you are staying on property.
 Remember to put your do not disturb sign on.
 You may want to take it one step further and alert housekeeping.
 They will knock and call if they have a scheduled welfare check that they need to do.
 It’s understandable but can be extremely frustrating if you’re not prepared.

-Another option for nap time that we enjoy is exploring resorts.
+Another great option for nap time that we enjoy is exploring resorts.
 Our baby naps best while moving, so as long we’re pushing him, he’s happy.
 From Magic Kingdom we might wander around Polynesian or Grand Floridian.
 From Epcot or Hollywood Studios we might wander around Boardwalk or take the Skyliner to Riviera.
 It’s a great way to get a good snack or preview a resort you might want to visit in the future.

 ratatouille nap baby epcot disney world